3.3.1. Rules for drawing roads and sections of road

 When drawing intersections of one-lane and two-lane roads with barriers:

-At the intersection of two-way roads, a two-lane road should merge into a one-lane road after crossing the road network sections (after the intersection):
+At the intersection of two-way roads, we recommend merging a two-lane road into a single lane after its crossing with the road network sections (after the intersection):

-If two two-lane roads (and one or two one-lane roads) approach an intersection, then the former will converge into one-lane road after the intersection:
+If two two-lane roads (and one or two one-lane roads) approach an intersection, then it's recommended to converge these roads into a one-lane road after the intersection:

 If a two-lane road forms a T-shaped intersection with a one-lane road, then the former will not converge into a one-lane road: